-When a woman or couple are unable to achieve an ongoing pregnancy due to certain diseases, they might start considering using a gestational surrogate.
+When a woman or couple is unable to carry a pregnancy to term due to certain diseases, they might start considering using a gestational carrier.
 For example, in women without a womb or with Müllerian duct anomalies, surrogacy might be their only viable option to have babies.
 Also, some diseases are considered medical contraindications to pregnancy, in which case the woman cannot get pregnant in spite of not having infertility issues.

 The different sections of this article have been assembled into the following table of contents.

 A womb is required to get pregnant and carry a baby until birth.
 Women with Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome are born without a uterus, which means that they can't get pregnant.